Local structure can identify and quantify influential global spreaders in large scale social networks: Method

-We first map the SIR spreading to a bond percolation~\cite{newman2002,castellano2009statistical}, where every link (bond) has a probability $\beta$ to exist and $1-\beta$ to not exist (see SI Sec.~III for the more general case where $\beta$ is link-dependent).
+The statistical properties underlying these two features can be explored and better understood using the framework of percolation theory.
+This can be done through mapping the SIR process to bond percolation ~\cite{newman2002,castellano2009statistical}, where every link (bond) has a probability $1-\beta$ to be removed from the network (see SI Sec.~XII for the more general case where $\beta$ is link-dependent).
 The final network forms many connected clusters of different sizes.
-It has been proven that, the probability distribution function $g(i,s)$ in Eq.~(\ref{eq:spreadability}) is exactly equivalent to the percolation size distribution function $p(i,s)$, where $s$ is the size of the cluster that the node $i$ belongs to ~\cite{newman2002,callaway2000network}.
-According to percolation theory, a giant component of size $s^\infty$ emerges above the percolation transition threshold $\beta_c$ (see Fig. 1B), where $p(i,s)$ splits into a finite (non-giant) part $p_{\rm f}(i, s)$ and a giant part $p(i,s^\infty)$ (see Fig. 1C and SI~Sec.~II).
+It has been proven that, the probability distribution function $g(i,s)$ in Eq.~(\ref{eq:spreadability}) is exactly equivalent to the cluster size distribution function $p(i,s)$, where $s$ is the size of the cluster that node $i$ belongs to~\cite{newman2002,newman2001random,HuPNAS1}.
+According to percolation theory, a giant component of size $s^\infty$ emerges above the percolation transition threshold $\beta_c$ (see Fig. 1B), where $p(i,s)$ is split into a finite (non-giant) part $p_{\rm f}(i, s)$ and a giant part $p(i,s^\infty)$ (Fig. 1C).
 The size of $s^\infty$ is proportional to $N$, and depends on $\beta$.
-Because $\sum s \,p_{\rm f}(i, s) \ll s^\infty p(i,s^\infty)$, we may approximate Eq.~(\ref{eq:spreadability}) as, \beq \hat{S}(i) \equiv s^\infty \, p(i,s^\infty), \eeq where $s^\infty = \sum_{i=1}^{N} p(i,s^\infty)$.
-In other words, the spreading power is the product of the giant component size and the probability that this node is in the giant component.
-In random networks, theoretical formulas for $\hat{S}(i)$ are obtained (see SI~Sec.~IV and~V).
-Our calculation yields $p(i, s^\infty) = 1-(1-q)^{k_i}$, where $k_i$ is the degree of node $i$, and $s^\infty = N \sum_{k=1}^{\infty} P(k) [1-(1-q)^k]$, where $q$ is the probability of a random link to be connected to the giant component, and is determined from a self-consistent equation $q = \beta \sum_{k=1}^{\infty} \frac{kP(k)}{\langle k \rangle} [1-(1-q)^{k-1}]$, with average degree $\langle k \rangle$ and degree distribution $P(k)$ \cite{Feng2015aa}.
+Because $\sum s \,p_{\rm f}(i, s) \ll s^\infty p(i,s^\infty)$, we may approximate Eq.~(\ref{eq:spreadability}) as, { \beq S(i)\approx \hat{S}(i) \equiv s^\infty \, p(i,s^\infty), \eeq } where $s^\infty = \sum_{i=1}^{N} p(i,s^\infty)$.
+In other words, {\it the spreading power {of one node} is the product of the giant component size and the probability that this node is in the giant component.} { In information spreading, {a broader type} of definition for `influence' exists by including the { nodes linked to the spreaders but do not {spread the information} further, called `listeners' \cite{borge2012locating}.
+Since the underlying two-phase behavior {is essentially} the same, {the total number of listeners and spreaders increases monotonically with the total number of spreaders approximated in our percolation based algorithm.
+This implies that maximising the influence including listeners is equivalent to the problem of maximising the number of spreaders (SI.
+SEC.~III)}}}.